 Is bitter melon healthy?

-There are a lot of health benefits associated with it.
+According to Healthline, there are many health benefits associated with it.
 It is low in calories but high in fiber.
 It is a good source of nutrients (Vitamins C & A, potassium, and folate) and may have cancer-fighting properties.

 Despite its potential health benefits, bitter melon is not without its drawbacks.
 Its bitter taste can be a challenge for some people to overcome, and its safety and efficacy have not been fully established.

-It has reported side effects and should not be consumed with certain medications and medical conditions.
-It's always best to consult with a healthcare professional before adding bitter melon to your diet.
+According to the Memorial Sloan Kettering Cancer Center, bitter melon has reported side effects and should not be consumed alongside certain medications or with specific medical conditions.
+It's always best to consult with a healthcare professional before adding bitter melon to your diet

 How to buy